Your blog theme controls the visual layout and appearance of your blog.

 While most of the standard Edublogs themes color schemes can’t be altered i.e. “use as is” there are a few themes that allow you to change the theme’s color.

-Most of themes don’t have extensive customisation options and are “use as is”.
+Most of themes don’t have extensive customization options and are “use as is”.

 However, there are themes that are “extremely customizable” allowing to change font types, font color and background color.

-With these types of theme you normally customise them via their Appearance > Theme Options page.
+With these types of theme you normally customize them via their Appearance > Theme Options page.